ccatobs/MODBUS/README.md

     python3 mb_client_RestAPI.py --host <host> (default: 127.0.0.1) \
-                                 --port <port> (default: 5100) The config files are sought in modbusClient/configFiles directory.
+                                 --port <port> (default: 5100) The appropriate config file for the device class is sought in modbusClient/configFiles directory.
 Get a list of available read and write endpoints, by typing in the browser URL.

     <host>:5100/docs#